APereyro/BurgerBuilder/README.md

 ## Questions

-If you have any questions or comments, please feel free to reach out to me or our team at alanpereyro0@gmail.com,  .
+If you have any questions or comments, please feel free to reach out to me or our team at alanpereyro0@gmail.com, jesseemerson7@gmail.com, aydenemateo@gmail.com, adnd adamxabulkheir@gmail.com .
-You can also find me and our team members on https://github.com/APereyro ,where we are happy to collaborate on projects."
+You can also find me and our team members on https://github.com/APereyro , https://github.com/jesseemerson7 , https://github.com/aydenemateo , https://github.com/adamabulkheir where we are happy to collaborate on projects."